 A Linux system, it’s more reliable and secure than Windows and Mac OS.
-That’s why, around the world, starting from beginners to IT experts, make their choices to use Linux than any other system.
-And in the server and supercomputer sector, Linux becomes the first choice and dominant platform for most users.
+That’s why, around the world, starting from beginners to IT experts make their choices to use Linux than any other system.
+And in the server and supercomputer sector, Linux has become the first choice and dominant platform for most users.

-So if you are a user who likes to have an aristocratic and robust look and feel, and want an environment of doing some high-end sound, media, photo, graphics design tasking, then I recommend you to use Mac OS.
-But remember, It will cost you a handsome amount of money at the beginning and throughout the life cycle as well.
-It will provide you with a system that you can just use without much tech customization and hassle.
+So if you are a user who likes to have an aristocratic and robust look and feel, and wants an environment of doing high-end sound, media, photo, and graphics design tasking, then I recommend using Mac OS.
+But remember, It will cost you a lot of money at the beginning and throughout the life cycle.
+It will provide you with a system that you can use without much tech customization and hassle.